 The Inline Linking tool appears below the selection …

-Paste in your link URL or begin typing a word or keyword phrase related to the post or page you want to hyperlink in the field to bring up related content …
+Paste in your target destination URL or enter a word or keyword phrase related to the page or post you want to hyperlink in the box to view related posts and pages …

-(Type in a search term to bring up related posts and pages)
+(Type in a search term to view related posts and pages)

-Click the ’Return’ button to create the link …
+Click the ’Return’ (Apply) icon to create the link …

-You can also use the advanced linking editor by clicking on the gear icon …
+You can also use the advanced linking feature by clicking on the gear (‘Link Options’) button …

 This brings up the Insert/edit link window …